Building a diverse and valued community of staff

 - those with physical or mental health disabilities

-- people from black and minority ethnic communities
+- people from black and diverse ethnic communities

 The aim is to ensure opportunity for all to the natural environment.